 - Implement innovative, relevant, and youth-specific programs

 Youth Action Board.
-ALL IN is leading a collaborative effort to develop and sustain a Youth Action Board (YAB) with the goal of cultivating youth voice and infusing that voice into policy and program planning in Alameda County to prevent and end youth homelessness.
-Through participation on the YAB, youth are empowered to take the lead in voicing their support, concerns, ideas, and more.
+ALL IN led a collaborative effort to develop and sustain a Youth Action Board (YAB) with the goal of cultivating youth voice and infusing that voice into policy and program planning in Alameda County to prevent and end youth homelessness.
+Through participation on the YAB, youth were empowered to take the lead in voicing their support, concerns, ideas, and more.
 YAB members are youth with lived experience of homelessness or housing insecurity.
 The YAB has been named a subcommittee of the County’s Continuum of Care Committee, and YAB members have provided recommendations on key funding allocations for youth homelessness.
 The YAB co-developed a proposal for preventing and ending youth homelessness in Alameda County which led to securing a $6.5 million grant from the United States Department of Housing and Urban Development.
 Under OHCC, the YAB will continue to uplift the voices of and empower youth, a constituency that is often excluded from decision-making on policies, programs, and services that shape their lives.

-For more information on the Ending Youth Homelessness work or the Youth Action Board, please contact Hannah Moore.
+For more information on the Ending Youth Homelessness work or the Youth Action Board, please contact Hannah Moore at HMoore@acgov.org.

 Youth Collaborative Internship.
 With support from the Hellman Foundation, ALL IN is partnering with two community organizations, Project EAT (Alameda County Office of Education) and HHREC, to provide youth engagement and development programming in summer 2021.
 This programming will support transition age youth in the Unincorporated County to (1) participate in meaningful summer programming, and (2) develop and increase life skills, school performance, and job readiness in the areas of agriculture, financial literacy, health and wellness, job training, and advocacy.